cpulvermacher/secret-scanner/README.md

 Pages are automatically scanned in the background, and the number of found secrets is shown in the extension icon in the toolbar.
 Click the extension icon to see details.

-Page security settings may prevent the extension from scanning some scripts.
-Optionally, you can click the extension icon and press "Start Full Scan & Reload". (only shown if needed)

 ## Limitations

 - Used bandwidth may increase.
 Consider only enabling the extension when needed on metered mobile connections.
 - Detected secrets may be false positives
 - May not catch dynamically constructed or obfuscated secrets.
-- Normal (background) scanning does not scan scripts only loaded by other scripts.
+- Does not scan scripts only loaded by other scripts.
-- (Only available on Chrome) Full scanning requires debugger permissions. (shows "'Secret Scanner' started debugging this browser" banner)

 ## Installation